hoodoer/postBasedXSS/README.md

 # postBasedXSS
-Demo of some ways to practically exploit post based reflected XSS
+Demo/lab of some ways to practically exploit post based reflected XSS